Galab Donev

-Galab Spasov Donev (Гълъб Спасов Донев; born 28 February 1967) is a Bulgarian politician who served as the caretaker Prime Minister of Bulgaria from 2 August 2022 to 6 June 2023.
-He is the longest-serving caretaker prime minister in Bulgaria's history to date.
+Galab Spasov Donev (Гълъб Спасов Донев, born 28 February 1967) is a Bulgarian politician serving as Deputy Prime Minister and Minister of Finance since 2026.
+Formerly an Independent politician, he previously served as Prime Minister of Bulgaria from 2022 to 2023, heading a caretaker government.
+Earlier, he held several posts in caretaker governments, including Minister of Labor and Social Policy in 2017 and 2021, as well as Deputy Prime Minister in 2021.

-An independent politician, he previously served as the minister of labor and social policy in the cabinet of Stefan Yanev.
-He is an expert in finance, law and social policy and also has a background in the army.
+Donev is widely regarded as part of the inner circle to Prime Minister Rumen Radev.
+As president, the latter appointed the former in three separate caretaker governments.
+Donev also served as chief of staff to Radev, while he was president.
+Later, when Radev resigned the presidency and founded the Progressive Bulgaria party, Donev was one of the first people to join the newly-formed political project.

 Caretaker Minister of Labour and Social Policy (2021)

-In May, 2021, Galab Donev was appointed as Caretaker Minister of Labour and Social Policy in the First Yanev Government.
+In May, 2021, Donev was appointed as Caretaker Minister of Labour and Social Policy in the first Yanev government.

 Pension reform and Budget Actualization

 In this role, Galab Donev oversaw the continued increase of state-issued pensions by 50 Leva per month during the Yanev government's tenure.
 During discussions over the actualization of the state budget, Donev submitted two proposals for the recalculation of pensions: one which would have involved an 'insurance' payment and another which would have raised the 'work experience' coefficient from 1.2 to 3.5, with Donev recommending the latter route.

 In a special briefing on 22 July, Donev announced that all pensions will on average increase 12.5% after the 1st of October, and that social supports will be created to support pensioners whose current pension is below the poverty line.
 Donev further promised that there would not be any pensioners whose income will be below the poverty line, set at 411 Leva.
 Donev opposed the proposed increase of the minimum pension from 300 Leva to 370 Leva calling it unjust due to differing contributions to the Insurance Fund.

 Action towards COVID

 In August 2021, Donev confirmed that all measures previously implemented in other COVID-related lockdown periods will be retained.
-On the 2nd of September, Donev confirmed that schools would return to physical in-classroom education, citing the need for at-risk youths to be retained within the school system.
+On 2 September, Donev confirmed that schools would return to physical in-classroom education, citing the need for at-risk youths to be retained within the school system.
 On 28 October, Donev confirmed that employees could not be terminated if they refused to be vaccinated, although employers were allowed to implement special measures meant to reduce the spread of COVID in the workplace.